 - Goat Cheese - You can sub a log of goat cheese for the feta in this recipe, if you prefer.
 I've even seen the recipe made with Boursin and cream cheese.

-Store any leftover pasta in an airtight store container in your refrigerator for three to four days.
+Store leftover Baked Feta Pasta in an airtight store container in your refrigerator for three to four days.
 The pasta keeps really well and even stays fairly creamy ... if you want to treat yourself, you could even make this recipe for meal prep!

 - Pesto, Feta, and Veggie Pizza